Skip to content

 #Bottom Line

-Start with Method 1 (disconnect USB devices) — it’s the fastest fix and resolves 40% of welcome screen freezes without any system changes.
+Start with Method 1 (disconnect USB devices), because it’s the fastest fix and clears a peripheral conflict without any system changes.
 If that doesn’t work, try Safe Mode to isolate driver problems, then run Startup Repair for automatic corruption fixes.

 For persistent issues, rebuild the boot configuration or use System Restore.
 Hardware testing becomes necessary only when all software solutions fail.